When do you operate?

 Can I take children?

 You are welcome to bring children of 6 and over on the Ocean Discovery and children of 3 and over on the Bay Discovery trips.
-We offer children's discounts and family tickets on both trips.
+We offer children's discounts on both trips.
 The Discovery Voyage is for people of 12 and over only.
 These ages are a general guide - we have found through experience that is best to have an age limit, as there are times on all trips when everyone needs to be quiet and listen, keep still and everyone needs to be able to follow safety instructions without question.
 Adults are reminded that they are responsible for the behaviour of accompanying children.
 If you think your child may struggle with the above on the three hour trip, why not book the Bay Discovery instead.

 How much do your trips cost?Trip prices vary; have a look at our Trips page to see the adult/child/family prices